gdmobile/annecy-media-ios-sdk/README.md

 end
 ```

-Install Annecy Media SDK by running this command in your Terminal, in the root directory of your project:
+Install Annecy Media SDK by running this command in the root directory of your project:

 ```bash
 $ pod install